The King of Fighters: Development

+1990s

+The King of Fighters was originally conceptualized as a side-scrolling beat 'em up until SNK changed it to a fighting game that took its subtitle from the first Fatal Fury game: Fatal Fury: King of Fighters.
+The King of Fighters was created by game designer Masanori Kuwasashi.
+He enjoys Tensai Bakabon, Ashita no Joe, Tiger Mask and Devilman, as well as arcade and Super Famicom games.
+After working on package design for electronic products, he decided that he would leave to pursue a different career in the video game industry.
+SNK recruited much of its new staff back in the 1880s and early 1990s.
+Kuwasashi, Tanabe and Shimizu - under the stewardship of Nishiyama - would go on to form the core of a game development team.
 The prototype version of the game was a River City Ransom-style TEAM-BATTLE side-scrolling beat 'em up.
 However, the idea was eventually abandoned.
 They eventually decided to turn their idea into a fighting game.
 This game was a team battle concept and there were not enough characters, so characters from Fatal Fury, Art of Fighting, Ikari Warriors and Psycho Soldier were also added to the roster.
 The concept of a three-person team was one of the ideas kept from the side-scrolling version.
 The title The King of Fighters was re-used from the subtitle of the first Fatal Fury game, Fatal Fury: King of Fighters.
 The King of Fighters series' director Toyohisa Tanabe asserted that the Art of Fighting and Fatal Fury fighters were added specifically for adults.
 The newer KOF characters were intended to appeal to younger and recent audiences.
 Characters like Benimaru Nikaido and Chang Koehan were added to provide an off-beat variety to the cast, which he had previously said was too serious.
+A major inspiration for this crossover idea was the usage of Ryo Sakazaki from Art of Fighting as a guest character in Fatal Fury Special; Bringing Ryo to Fatal Fury revolutioned the idea of the crossover concept that would conceptualize The King of Fighters.
+In the making of the game The King of Fighters '94, director Masanori Kuwasashi expressed pressure about creating a young lead who would clash with SNK veteran fighters but after talking producer Takashi Nishiyama, he thought it would be beneficial for sales.
+This led to the creation of the protagonist Kyo Kusanagi inspired by the Yamata no Orochi legend, which was the basis of the story arc of the series.